Last Updated on July 10, 2021 by Sarah

 Here are 4 common ingredients in many brands of toothpaste, which have been linked with potential health issues.

-- Fluoride (linked to fluorosis in children)
+- Fluoride – linked to fluorosis in children

-- Propylene Glycol (a known irritant)
+- Propylene Glycol – an irritant

-- coconut oil
+- coconut oil (again organic if you can)

-- and baking soda.
+- and baking soda (try this one).

-It does takes a bit of getting used to, as the texture is a little different to commercial toothpaste.
+Keep in mind, although it’s 100% natural, you ‘may’ find this homemade toothpaste takes a bit of getting used to, as the texture is a little different to commercial toothpaste.

 According to the Indian Society of Periodontology, turmeric has comparable anti-plaque, anti-inflammatory and anti-microbial properties to more traditional mouthwashes.